-Sanofi and Regeneron Halt Cervical Cancer Trial Early Due to Dazzling Results, Plan to Submit to Regulators
+Sanofi and Regeneron Halt Cervical Cancer Trial of Libtayo Early Due to Dazzling Results, Plan to Submit to Regulators

 Sanofi and Regeneron Pharmaceuticals' checkpoint inhibitor Libtayo (cemiplimab) performed so well in the companies’ Phase III clinical trial in cervical cancer that the Independent Data Monitoring Committee (IDMC) recommended the trial be halted early.
 They plan to use the data for regulatory submissions this year.

 The study evaluated Libtayo, a PD-1 inhibitor, alone compared to chemotherapy in patients previously treated with chemotherapy whose cervical cancer is recurrent or metastatic.
 It was the largest Phase III trial in advanced cervical cancer.
 The median age of the women in the study was 51 years, and they had either squamous cell carcinoma or adenocarcinoma.
 Patients received either Libtayo or an investigator’s choice of commonly used chemotherapy, pemetrexed, vinorelbine, topotecan, irinotecan or gemcitabine.

 Compared to patients receiving chemotherapy, the Libtayo patients demonstrated a 31% reduced risk of death, and a median 12 months survival compared to 8.5 months for chemotherapy.
 In the squamous cell carcinoma group, there was a 27% reduced risk of deaths and median 11.1 months survival for Libtayo compared to 8.8 months for chemotherapy; and in adenocarcinoma, a 44% reduced risk of death and a median 13.3 months survival in the Libtayo group compared to 7.0 months for chemotherapy.